-All Hartwick College nursing students are required to complete a five-week Senior Independent Practicum in their last semester.
+All Hartwick College nursing students complete a Senior Independent Practicum in their final semester.
 Students choose from a wide range of clinical sites and areas of specialization, and complete 200 clinical hours under the guidance of a nurse preceptor.
 It is a great opportunity to learn in a hands-on setting, and can provide an important connection after graduation.

-Hartwick offers a January Term immersion course in Transcultural Nursing in Jamaica, West Indies.
-Junior nursing students learn firsthand about the impact of culture, politics, economics, and globalization on healthcare and healing.
-Through their work, students are able to recognize the health-related beliefs of the culture and how those beliefs impact the health of the people.
+The Nursing Department is planning to offer Transcultural Nursing with national and international options beginning J Term 2022.
+Junior nursing students in this course learn firsthand about the impact of culture, politics, economics, and globalization on healthcare and healing.
+Through their work, students are able to recognize the health-related beliefs of the culture, and how those beliefs affect the health of the people.
 In addition to course work, there also is time for sightseeing, and learning about the local culture.
 Enrollment in this course is limited and selection is competitive.

 Rural Health Nursing Theory and Practice